dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.7.1**

+*   Remove any commas in first or last name part of the TO email address for any sent emails, as WordPress would treat the text as a comma separated list of emails and cause delivery issues
+*   Tested with WordPress 5.8.2

 **Version 3.7.0**

 *   Minimize admin and public js and css files